Chaos and localized phases in a two-body linear kicked rotor system

 \section{Abstract}

-Is quantum localization preserved under the effect of interactions that make a system non-integrable and completely chaotic?
-This work attempts to answer this question through a detailed study of the momentum-coupled, two-body linear kicked rotor model.
-It was recently shown that dynamical many-body localization exists in an integrable model of spatially interacting linear kicked rotors.
-Later, such localized phases in a non-integrable model -- coupled relativistic kicked rotors -- were also shown to exist.
-However, the presence of dynamical localization remains an open question in an interacting system that is far from the integrable limit and hence is completely chaotic.
-In this work, we show that chaos can be induced in the integrable linear kicked rotor model through interactions between the momenta of rotors.
-An approximate estimate of its Lyapunov exponent is obtained.
-Further, the quantum dynamics of this chaotic model, upon variation of kicking and interaction strengths, is shown to exhibit a variety of phases -- classically induced localization, dynamical localization, subdiffusive and diffusive phases.
-We also discuss this perspective from entanglement production in this system.
+Despite the periodic kicks, a linear kicked rotor (LKR) is an integrable and exactly solvable model in which the kinetic energy term is linear in momentum.
+It was recently shown that spatially interacting LKRs are also integrable, and results in dynamical localization in the corresponding quantum regime.
+Similar localized phases exist in other non-integrable models such as the coupled relativistic kicked rotors.
+This work, using a two-body LKR, demonstrates two main results; firstly, it is shown that chaos can be induced in the integrable linear kicked rotor through interactions between the momenta of rotors.
+An analytical estimate of its Lyapunov exponent is obtained.
+Secondly, the quantum dynamics of this chaotic model, upon variation of kicking and interaction strengths, is shown to exhibit a variety of phases -- classically induced localization, dynamical localization, subdiffusive and diffusive phases.
+We point out the signatures of these phases from the perspective of entanglement production in this system.
 By defining an effective Hilbert space dimension, the entanglement growth rate can be understood using appropriate random matrix averages.